 - Weakness in hips, legs, knees, and ankles

-In chronically hypertrophied conditions it may even lead to paralysis of arms, or legs.
-In short, facet hypertrophy can become a nightmare scenario that impacts quality as well as the quantity of life.
+In chronically hypertrophied conditions, it may even lead to paralysis of arms or legs.
+In short, facet hypertrophy can become a nightmare scenario that impacts the quality and the quantity of life.

 The spine is a critical pillar the body needs for function and mobility.
 Like a pillar, the spine holds the body in an upright position.
 The vertebral discs and the vertebral body mainly carry out the weight-bearing function of the spine.
-Vertebral disc or spinal discs are tough, sturdy pads made of cartilage.
-The vertebral body is the large bony structures that the spinal discs connect to via the vertebral endplate.
+Vertebral discs or spinal discs are tough, sturdy pads made of cartilage.
+The vertebral body is the large bony structure that the spinal discs connect to via the vertebral endplate.
 You may learn more about the vertebral discs by visiting the spinal disc page.
 The weight-bearing structures of the spine are the spinal disc and facets (spinal joints).

 Before answering this question, it will be better to differentiate osteoarthritis from Osteophytosis.
 Osteoarthritis is the most common form of arthritis.
 In osteoarthritis, the protective cartilaginous covering of a joint is damaged or worn out.
 Osteophytosis or osteophytes are the spurs that form after the onset of osteoarthritis.
 However, in some cases, it can coincide.
 A loss in spine range of motion, stiffness, discomfort, and pain may arise when osteoarthritis and osteophytosis (bone spurs) impacts spinal joints.